Malika Parbat

-The mountain is clearly visible from the popular tourist spot of Lake Saiful Maluk in Kaghan Valley.
+The mountain towers in the background near the popular tourist spot of Lake Saiful Muluk.
 Malika Parbat is accessible from Naran-Lake Saiful Muluk side and from Batakundi-Dadar Chitta glacier.
 There are three summits that form Malika Parbat: Malika Parbat (North Peak), Malika Parbat Cresta, and Malika Parbat (South Peak).
-There are other peaks which offer considerable climbing difficulty in Siran Basin, Khabanar Valley and Burji Valley, while from Burawai, another cirque of low peaks is equally good for mountaineering.
+There are other peaks which offer considerable climbing difficulty in Siran Basin, Khabanar Valley and Burji Valley, while from Burawai, another cirque of low peaks is equally known for mountaineering.

 Climbing history

 Only twelve climbers have reached the top of Malika Parbat (North Peak) until now.
 The North Summit was firstly reached by Captain B.W.
 Battye and four Gurkha soldiers in 1920 followed by a second ascent made by Trevor Braham, Norman Norris and Gene White in 1967.